Euchie23/GeoTentacles/hotspot_predictions/README.md

 ---

 ## 🌍 Real-World Value

-This module extends the spatial hotspot framework developed in **hotspot_dynamics** by introducing predictive, forward-looking analysis.
-Using the same polygon grid system, spatial aggregation logic, and environmental covariates, this project applies machine-learning classification to estimate the **likelihood of squid catch hotspots** across multiple years.
+This module extends the spatial hotspot framework developed in **hotspot_dynamics** by adding forward-looking, probability-based hotspot prediction.
+Using the same polygon grid and environmental covariates, it supports proactive planning where aggregation patterns are expected to change over time.

-Rather than attempting to reproduce historical fishing effort, the model focuses on identifying **environmentally suitable regions for squid aggregation**, supporting proactive planning and risk-aware decision-making.

 ### Who This Helps
-- **Fisheries managers:** anticipate likely hotspot regions under changing conditions
+- **Fisheries managers:** prioritize survey effort under uncertainty
-- **Environmental consultancies:** support spatial planning, monitoring, and survey design
+- **Environmental consultancies:** support spatial risk screening and planning
-- **NGOs & practitioners:** explore habitat suitability, risk, and interannual variability
+- **NGOs & practitioners:** explore interannual variability in habitat suitability

-### Why It Matters
-Hotspots are inherently dynamic.
-Predicting where they are *more likely* to occur — and explicitly communicating uncertainty — provides a more realistic foundation for adaptive management than retrospective mapping alone.
-By focusing on the January–June period, the model aligns with seasonal aggregation dynamics and common survey and monitoring windows.
+This module is designed to complement retrospective hotspot mapping by identifying **relative aggregation risk**, not guaranteed fishing outcomes.

 ---

-## 🎯 Applied Use Case
+## 🎯 Applied Use Case — Risk-Aware Spatial Planning

-This model is intended to support **risk-aware spatial planning**, not deterministic prediction of catch.

-### Primary Decision Context
-Agencies and consultancies often need to decide **where to allocate limited survey, monitoring, or enforcement resources** under uncertainty.
-This model provides probabilistic hotspot estimates that rank spatial risk rather than assert guaranteed outcomes.

-### Example Application
-**Scenario:** A fisheries monitoring program is being planned for the January–June season.

-**How the model is used:**
+**Example scenario:**
-- Polygons with predicted hotspot probability above a conservative threshold (e.g. > 0.4) are prioritized for survey allocation
+If a monitoring program were planned for 2018, polygons with predicted hotspot probability above a conservative threshold (e.g., >0.4) could be prioritized for survey allocation.
+Lower-probability regions would remain candidates for background sampling, ensuring spatial coverage while focusing limited resources on areas with higher aggregation potential.
-- Medium-probability areas are included for background sampling
-- Low-probability regions remain deprioritized but not excluded

-This approach balances efficiency with coverage and avoids overreacting to noisy signals.

-### Why Probability Matters
-Binary hotspot maps imply certainty where none exists.
-Probability surfaces:
-- Communicate uncertainty transparently
-- Reduce false positives during weak aggregation years
-- Allow managers to tune risk tolerance based on operational constraints

-### Appropriate Uses
-- Survey design and prioritization
-- Screening large spatial domains for elevated aggregation risk
-- Scenario planning under environmental variability

-### Inappropriate Uses
-- Estimating absolute biomass
-- Predicting vessel behavior or effort
-- Enforcing regulations without additional ecological or operational context

-⚠️ **Interpretation Note:**
-Predictions reflect **environmental suitability and aggregation potential**, not guaranteed catch outcomes or fishing accessibility.
+This approach supports **risk-aware prioritization** without assuming guaranteed catch or stable hotspot persistence.

 ---

 ## 🧱 Modeling Workflow & Data Lineage
-This project directly builds on the spatial database, polygon grid, and aggregation logic established in **hotspot_dynamics**.
-No new spatial discretization or regridding was introduced.
+This project uses polygon-level features derived from hotspot_dynamics outputs.

 ### Workflow overview
 1. Polygon-level features derived from hotspot_dynamics outputs